davenewham/MieleRESTServer/README.txt

 created in Step 3.

-On all devices I have seen, the device route is identical to the device serial number.
+On all devices I have seen, the device route is identical to the device serial number zero padded on the left to form a 13-digit number, e.g. "0001234567891".

 Specify the device route as "auto" if you do not know.
 If "auto", the server will detect it upon startup, and print it in the log.
 You can update the config to include the route to save the auto-detection step on startup.